groz/scaledfive/README.md

 scaledfive
 ==========

-Attempt at creating scalable multiplayer turn-based game.
+Attempts at implementing Reactive Manifesto in the form of simple multiplayer turn-based game. — Edit